popsim-consortium/stdpopsim/docs/tutorial.rst

 For conciseness we do not show all the output here but this time you should see a different output which shows options for performing the simulation itself and the species default parameters.
-This includes selecting the demographic model, chromosome, recombination map, distribution of fitness effects, and number of samples.
+This includes selecting the demographic model, chromosome, genetic map, distribution of fitness effects, and number of samples.

 The most basic simulation we can run is to simulate a diploid genome
 - i.e., a single individual -
 using the species' defaults as seen in the species help (``stdpopsim HomSap --help``).
-These defaults include constant size population named ``pop_0``, a uniform recombination map based on the average recombination rate (either genome-wide or within a chromosome, if specified), and the mutation rate shown above.
+These defaults include constant size population named ``pop_0``, a uniform genetic map based on the average recombination rate (either genome-wide or within a chromosome, if specified), and the mutation rate shown above.
 To save time we will specify that the simulation use